McStay family murders

-The McStay family murders occurred on or near February 4, 2010, after the family disappeared from their home in Fallbrook, California, United States; their bodies were found in the desert near Victorville, California, on November 13, 2013.
+The McStay family murders occurred on or near February 4, 2010, after the family disappeared from their home in Fallbrook, California, United States; their bodies were found approximmately 100 miles away in the desert near Victorville, California, on November 13, 2013.
 Their disappearance was widely reported by the national news media.

 On November 7, 2014, police announced they had arrested Charles "Chase" Merritt, Joseph McStay's business partner, and intended to charge him with the murders.
 The trial began on January 7, 2019, in San Bernardino.
 On June 10, 2019, a jury found Merritt guilty of murdering the McStay family.
 He was sentenced to death on January 21, 2020.

 Background

 In 2010, Joseph McStay (age 40) and his wife Summer (age 43) lived in Fallbrook, California, with their sons Gianni (age 4) and Joseph Jr. (age 3).
 Joseph owned and operated Earth Inspired Products, a company that built decorative fountains, and Summer was a licensed real estate agent.
 Summer was born Virginia Lisa Aranda, and had also been known as Summer Martelli.